markziemann/Gene-function-imputation/README.md

 A series of cluster sizes and the threshold values is used to find the optimal parameters for imputation.

 ### 3B.
 Kfold validation
 Kfold cross validation at K = 10 is used to see if the parameters used yield optimal values.
-The GO annotation for a cluster will is divided into 10 parts.
-Part 1 of the gene IDS will have their annotations set to zero and this dataset will be used to run the first fold of the cross validation.
-Parts 2 to 10 will be used in the same manner and the process is reapeated until it reaches 10 folds.
+The GO annotation for a cluster is divided into 10 parts.
+Part 1 of the gene IDs will have their annotations set to zero and this dataset will be used to run the first fold of the cross validation.
+Parts 2 to 10 will be used in the same manner and the process is repeated until it reaches 10 folds.

 ### 3C.
 Prediction Scores and the Confusion Matrix
 To measure the performance of each parameter pair, Accuracy, Precision, Recall, and the F1 score will be measured using a confusion matrix.

 #### *Confusion Matrix*
-- Actual values = the GO matrix filtered for the cluster
+- Actual values = the binary GO matrix filtered for the cluster
 - Predicted values = the GO matrix with the imputed values after running the algorithm.
 </br>